ObjFW/ObjFW/PLATFORMS.md

   * Architectures: AArch64
   * Compilers: GCC 12.1.0 (devkitA64 release 19)
   * Runtimes: ObjFW
-  * Limitations: No threads, no sockets, no shared libraries, not tested on real hardware
+  * Limitations: No sockets, no shared libraries, not tested on real hardware

 OpenBSD